 One of our favorite things to do on any island we visit is to drive around the whole island!
 There are so many scenic overlooks, road-side stands, and hidden gems around every island, you can certainly fill up a day just driving around!

 Stayin on Maui?
 The ultimate road trip is the Road to Hana!

 Head to the Upcountry

 All the islands have a high point in the middle, which is always cooler than the beaches!
 Maui’s Upcountry boasts Haleakala National Park, Ali’i Kula Lavender Farm, and Grandma’s Coffee House (for when you get hungry!).
 Queen Emma’s Summer Palace is a great option on O’ahu because it stays naturally cool (chosen on purpose to keep her cool in the summer!).
-Vacationing on the Big Island?
+Vacationing on the Island of Hawai’i?
 Head up to the observatory on Mauna Kea, and you might even find snow!
 You’ll be guaranteed to fill up your day and keep cool, too.

 If you’re like a “normal” women, you love to shop.
 If you’re like me, you hate to shop.
 If you’re like a traveler, you love to shop for friends’ and family’s Christmas and birthday gifts on your travels!
 Hawaii has some very distinctive gifts, souvenirs, and keepsakes, and I always make sure to create some extra room in my luggage for these things on our trips.
 Check out my Guide to Hawaiian Souvenirs, and plan to get your shopping face on for your last day in the islands!

 Need more?
 Check out Your Ultimate Guide to Hawaiian Souvenirs!